kumarshantanu/ring-sse-middleware/README.md

 | [HTTP Kit](http://www.http-kit.org/)                                                   | 2.1.x to 2.2.0              |
 | [Immutant](http://immutant.org/)                                                       | 2.1.9                       |
 | [Jetty](http://www.eclipse.org/jetty/) [adapter](https://github.com/ring-clojure/ring) | 9.2.x (Ring 1.4.0 to 1.6.1) |

-_This project does not pull in any web server dependency.
-You must include a compatible web server in your project._

 ### Namespaces